 Figure 4.
 Logic analyzer for embedded interfaces.

-Raghavendra Bhat is a Sales Engineer in Prodigy Technovations.
+Raghavendra Bhat is an Application Engineer at Prodigy Technovations.
 He graduated from NMAM Institute of Technology in 2020 with a bachelor’s degree in Electronics & Communication Engineering.
 His area of interest includes Embedded systems, Digital System Design, and Automotive Electronics.